 LIV was such a wonderful experience for me.
 To be able to let loose and have fun around my work colleagues and not worry about if I’m dressed too sexy or dancing with my hips too much was such a freeing feeling.
 Having drinks, dancing around everyone, and talking about personal-life stuff made me feel so much closer to everybody.
-And I felt like I became best friends with the VP’s wife after the trip.
-She’s so sweet and absolutely gorgeous.
 This is definitely something I could do regularly.

 We stayed at the club until 4am, which would’ve been 5 without Daylight Savings Time!
 I was the last person left with the VP and his wife at the end of the night/morning.
-They walked me to the rideshare pickup spot and insisted that I call them when I made it back to the hotel safely.
 I ended up getting to sleep shortly after 4:30 and had to wake up at 8am to make my flight in time.

 I did not want to go back to Atlanta.
 Sure I had to get used to the humid weather in Miami that I had just gotten away from in Atlanta.
 But it was so nice down there that I did not want to leave.
 I would be ready to go back right now if I could!